 Now, what actually comes under the purview of mental health problems?

-There can be varied problems and symptomatologies which can be a cause for concern such as depressive disorders, bipolar disorder, anxiety disorders, personality disorders, eating disorders, obsessive-compulsive disorders, somatoform disorders, psychotic disorders etc. If one notices any signs of distress or any abnormal behaviors such as changes in day-to-day behaviors, mood, eating, sleeping, attitude towards life etc., seek help immediately.
-Even if a person does not have a disorder that falls into any of the categories of these disorders or illnesses, but one still feels that they are experiencing distress, need help with their day to day life’s challenges, or stressors or any difficulties, they should not hesitate to go to counsellors or other mental health professionals for help.
+There can be varied problems and symptomatologies which can be a cause for concern such as depressive disorders, bipolar disorder, anxiety disorders, personality disorders, eating disorders, obsessive-compulsive disorders, somatoform disorders, psychotic disorders, etc. If one notices any signs of distress or any abnormal behaviors such as changes in day-to-day behaviors, mood, eating, sleeping, attitude towards life, etc., seek help immediately.
+Even if a person does not have a disorder that falls into any of the categories of these disorders or illnesses, but one still feels that they are experiencing distress, need help with their day to day life’s challenges, or stressors or any difficulties, they should not hesitate to go to counselors or other mental health professionals for help.

 Now, in general, what can one do while sitting at home?

 Well, let me give you some activities that you can perform on yourself.
 But remember to perform these religiously.